 After consecutive 90 loss seasons from 2015 to 2017, analysts and insiders across all of baseball did not envision what the Braves had in store for the 2018 season.
 Clinching the NL East division, witnessing the blossoming of young talent across the diamond and a club that wouldn’t give up until the last out only highlights all of the incredible feats the Braves made in 2018.

-To start out the season in late March, the Braves won their first 3 series of the season against the Phillies, Nationals and Rockies and ended up with a 16-11 record at the end of April.
-They stood second place in the NL East by only one and a half games to the Mets, who had one of their best starts in franchise history, but started to cool down as the Braves opened up May with a road sweep of the Mets to take first place in the division.
-Given that Ronald Acuña Jr. made his much anticipated debut on April 25, these two events gave Atlanta a much needed boost to become a legitimate threat to win the NL East title.
+To start out the season in late March, the Braves won their first 3 series of the season against the Phillies, Nationals and Rockies, ending up with a 16-11 record at the end of April.
+They stood second place in the NL East by only one and a half games to the Mets, who had one of their best starts in franchise history but started to cool down as the Braves opened up May with a road sweep of the Mets to take first place in the division.
+Given that Ronald Acuña Jr. made his much-anticipated debut on April 25, these two events gave Atlanta a much-needed boost to become a legitimate threat to win the NL East title.

 Odds Shark had posted odds for who was the most likely to win the NL East on Opening Day, and the Braves stood at with +1800, compared to the Phillies with +1000, the Mets with +450 and the Nationals with -350.
 This was one of many organizations and people who wrote the Braves off as contenders for the division in 2018.
 Atlanta knew what kind of team they had if they all executed, and they did in 2018, earning the NL East crown.